garbetjie/docker-php-extensions/README.md

 =============

 An all-in-one PHP Docker image that comes preconfigured with a large range of extensions; and can be configured using environment variables.
-Supports PHP 7.2, 7.3 & 7.4.
+Supports PHP 7.2, 7.3, 7.4 & early support for 8.0.

 See the [list of available extensions](#available-extensions) to see whether the extension you need is included.